cirosantilli/linux-cheat/compile/library.md

     ...

-rationale: if you underspecify the library you get by default the most recent
+Rationale: if you underspecify the library you get by default the most recent.

-convention: change in first number means possible interface break
+Convention: change in first number means possible interface break.

 ##compile executable that depends on an so

-you must tell gcc which libs to use with the `-l` flag
+You must tell gcc which libs to use with the `-l` flag.

-the linker will check that the library is there and that it contains the necessary definitions
+The linker will check that the library is there and that it contains the necessary definitions.

-also, the path information will be kept inside the executable.
+Also, the path information will be kept inside the executable.

-how this information is represented is a part of the `.elf` format definition.
+How this information is represented is a part of the `.elf` format definition.

-*remember*: when the program will run, it must be able to find that `.so` again on the load path!
+*Remember*: when the program will run, it must be able to find that `.so` again on the load path!

 ###what can be passed to -l

-the name given to -l must be EITHER:
+The name given to -l must be either:

 - stripped from `lib` and `.so` part